akltech/Object-Detection/README.md

-# Create an OpenCV Program for Vehicle Detection
+# Create an OpenCV Program for Vehicle Detection in a Video

-This tutorial provides a step-by-step introduction to object detection with video using OpenCV-Python, the Python API of OpenCV, a computer vision library.
+This tutorial provides a hands-on, step-by-step introduction to object detection using OpenCV-Python, the Python API of OpenCV, a computer vision library.
 To create a vehicle detection program, complete the following steps:

 ## Objectives